shivam5445/shivam5445/README.md

 # Welcome to my page

-I'm Shivam, an undergraduate student Computer Science Student (🏫 IIT Palakkad), passionate about exploring technology and its applications.
+I'm Shivam, an undergraduate Computer Science Student (🏫 IIT Palakkad), passionate about exploring technology and its applications.

 ## About me
 - 📖 I’m currently learning Data Science and Machine Learning